raycmorgan/sqlbox/README.md

 Since fetching, modifing and saving is such a common pattern SQLBox provides a simple and very powerful abstraction to help out.

 `modify`.
-This is a special function.
 You describe what object to fetch, what it should look like and how to change it.
 With that information, SQLBox will fetch the object, make sure it passes your tests and attempt to save it.
-If another client concurrently updated the object, this process will be repeated a number of times (or if your tests no longer pass).
+If another client concurrently updated the object, this process will be repeated a number of times (or until your tests no longer pass).
 This makes it super easy to make sure that you are modifying the row as you see it, without the overhead of a transaction.

 ```javascript
 var opts = {